 Indigenous peoples have farmed for years, but post European settlement, government put in place many restrictions on indigenous farming, including no homesteading, restrictions on grain or produce selling without permits, and controls over food movements on and off reserves.
 Credit was nearly impossible.
-One of the consequnces is that there are fewer indigenous farmers that there would have been and alot of reserve land is rented to non-indigenous farmer (Duncan, 2021; see also Robin et al., 2021).
+One of the consequnces is that there have been significantly fewer indigenous farmers that there would have been and alot of reserve land has been rented to non-indigenous farmer (Duncan, 2021; see also Robin et al., 2021).

 Spiritual / ecological connection to the earth; Land is living, food vs land sovereignty

 Whitewashed Hope , https://bit.ly/IndigenousWorldViews, A message from 10+ Indigenous leaders and organizations, Regenerative Agriculture & Permaculture offer narrow solutions to the climate crisis

 "Indigenous peoples speak of our role AS Nature.
 (Actually, Indigenous languages often don't have a word for Nature, only a name for Earth and our Universe.)
 As cells and organs of Earth, we strive to fulfill our roles as her caregivers and caretakers.
 We often describe ourselves as "weavers", strengthening the bonds between all beings......